CaptainFact/captain-fact-api/README.md

 ## Run

-Start Phoenix endpoint with `mix phx.server`
+Start postgres first, then start Phoenix endpoint with `mix phx.server`

 API is started on [`localhost:4000`](http://localhost:4000) for http and [`localhost:4001`](http://localhost:4001) for https.